novakov-alexey-zz/http4s-spnego/README.md

 ```

 3. Wrap AuthedRoutes with SpnegoAuthentication#middleware, so that you can get an instance of SPNEGO token.
-    Wrapped routes will be called successfully _only if_ SPNEGO authentication succeded.
+    Wrapped routes will be called successfully _only if_ SPNEGO authentication succeeded.

 ```scala
 import cats.effect.Sync